Penarth

 Penarth is a seaside resort in the Cardiff Urban Area, and the second largest town in the Vale of Glamorgan, next only to the administrative centre of Barry.

-During the Victorian era Penarth was a highly popular holiday destination, promoted nationally as "The Garden by the Sea" and was packed by visitors from the Midlands and the West Country as well as day trippers from the South Wales valleys, mostly arriving by train.
+During the Victorian era Penarth was a highly popular holiday destination, promoted nationally as "The Garden by the Sea", and was packed by visitors from the Midlands and the West Country as well as day trippers from the South Wales valleys, mostly arriving by train.
 Today, the town, with its traditional seafront, continues to be a regular summer holiday destination (predominantly for older visitors), but their numbers are much lower than was common from Victorian times until the 1960s, when cheap overseas package holidays were introduced.

 Although the number of holiday visitors has greatly declined, the town retains a substantial retired population, representing over 24% of residents, but Penarth is now predominantly a dormitory town for Cardiff commuters.
 The town's population was recorded as 20,396 in the United Kingdom Census 2001.
 The built-up area had a population of 27,226, but this figure does not include nearby suburb Dinas Powys.

 The town retains extensive surviving Victorian and Edwardian architecture in many traditional parts of the town.

 Toponymy

-Penarth is a Welsh placename and could be a combination of pen meaning head and arth meaning bear, hence 'Head of the Bear' or 'Bear's Head'.
-This was the accepted translation for several hundred years and is still reflected in the town's crest which depicts bears.
+"Penarth" is a Welsh placename and could be a combination of pen meaning head and arth meaning bear, hence 'Head of the Bear' or 'Bear's Head'.
+This was the accepted translation for several hundred years and is still reflected in the town's coat of arms which depicts bears.
 Modern scholars have suggested that the name is shortened from an original "Pen-y-garth", where garth means cliff, hence 'Head of the cliff' or 'Clifftops'. and the Welsh-English dictionary Y Geiriadur Mawr (The Big Dictionary: Gomer Press) reveals that penardd/penarth eb (feminine noun) means 'promontory'.

-The civic town crest was drawn by the town's architect in 1875 from a detailed brief prepared by the Town Board.
+The civic town coat of arms was drawn by the town's architect in 1875 from a detailed brief prepared by the Town Board.
 It features a bear's head above a shield supported by two further bears standing.
 The shield contains a Draig Goch to denote that the town is in Wales and a sailing vessel recognising Penarth's long association with sea commerce.